Ranked! The 10 best football pundits on TV right now

 1. Gary Neville

-To call him a latter-day Alan Hansen is underplaying just how he's soared to become the leading pundit in British football.
-ITV securing him for their international coverage was a genuine coup; he's the first voice that many look towards when Manchester United are in crisis, when Big Six teams are waning or when a political issue dominates the game.
+To call him a latter-day Alan Hansen is underplaying just how he's soared to become one of the leading faces in British football in recent seasons.
+ITV securing him for international coverage was a genuine coup: he's the first voice that many look towards when Manchester United are in crisis, when Big Six teams are waning or when a political issue dominates the game.
 That he's capable of dishing out an Alan Partridge-esque quip here and there only adds to his appeal.

 Football should be thankful that he's not going back into management any time soon.
-Ultimately, he's changed the game for punditry in this country: everyone measures up to Neville, these days.
+Ultimately, he's changed the game for punditry in this country: most measure up to Neville, these days… which is ironic considering Carra told him that no one wanted to be him as a player.